 PSHCE (Personal, Social, Health and Citizenship Education) is at the very heart of Ashley High School's ethos and curriculum.
 Weekly PSHCE lessons help all our students develop as individuals in a wider society.
 Our students learn to understand themselves physically, emotionally, socially and sexually and to understand their relationships with others.

-At Key Stage 4 students follow the ASDAN Key Steps programme and cover units including: International, What makes us British?, Personal Finance, Enterprise, Sex and Relationships, Rules, Law and the Justice System, Identity and Health.
-Year 10 students also access the Independent Travel Training programme provided through Halton Council.
+At Key Stage 4 students follow a bespoke programme and cover units including: International, Rules.
+Year 10 and Year 11 students also access the Independent Travel Training programme provided by Halton Borough Council.

 Weekly Personal Development sessions linked to core skills are also taught at Key Stage 3, helping our students to develop their skills in the following areas: